Yeemster/CMPE-131-2_Term_Project-/Specification.md

 ### Preconditions
 1. The client/user needs to be in connection with the website server or application
 1. The client/user needs to be correctly authenticated or logged in
-1. 1The server needs to display the notes and the client needs to have the notes bar selected
+1. The server needs to display the notes and the client needs to have the notes bar selected
 ### Triggers
 	User clicks on the search text button or short key.
 ### Primary Sequence